reedessick/eventSupervisor/doc/source/architecture.rst

 This is very similar to an *lvalertMP* *Task* except it provides special error handling and conditioning upon execution.
 Delegation still occurs via *getattr(self, self.name)*, but upon execution *EventSupervisorTask* can alert one of 3 lists of analysis

-  - emailOnSuccess
+  - *emailOnSuccess*
-  - emailOnFailure
+  - *emailOnFailure*
-  - emailOnException
+  - *emailOnException*

 The Task also manages logging automatically upon calls to execute via *logDir* and *logTag* attributes.

-.. autoclass:: eventSupervisorUtils.EventSupervisorTask
+.. autoclass:: eventSupervisor.eventSupervisorUtils.EventSupervisorTask

 Workflow within parseAlert
 --------------------------------------------------